-East Branch & Lincoln Railroad, Trestle 7 – During the days of the East Branch & Lincoln (EB&L) Railroad, there were two trestles built at this crossing of Franconia Brook (above).
-And each trestle serviced different areas of today’s Pemigewasset Wilderness.
-The first trestle built serviced the Franconia Brook and Lincoln Brook Valleys.
-And the second trestle, built just below the first one, serviced the area surrounding the East and North Fork branches of the Pemigewasset River.
+East Branch & Lincoln Railroad, Trestle No. 7 – During the days of the East Branch & Lincoln (EB&L) Railroad, there were two trestles built at this crossing of Franconia Brook (above).
+And each trestle serviced different areas of the railroad in today’s Pemigewasset Wilderness.
+The first trestle 7, known as the original trestle 7, seen above, was unique because horses used the lower deck to cross the brook.

-Trestle 7 is different than most trestles along the East Branch & Lincoln Railroad because part of it is still in use today.
+Trestle 7 is different than other trestles along the EB&L Railroad because part of it is still in use.
 No log trains pass over it anymore, but hikers use it on a regular basis.
-The abutments (above) from the second trestle 7 support the footbridge that crosses Franconia Brook.
+The abutments (above) from the second trestle 7, which serviced the Upper East Branch, support the footbridge that crosses Franconia Brook.

-At the far end of this footbridge, hikers leave the popular Lincoln Woods Trail and enter into the backcountry of the Pemigewasset Wilderness.
-At 45,000 acres, the Pemigewasset Wilderness is the largest designated wilderness area in the White Mountain National Forest.
+At the far end of the bridge, hikers leave the popular Lincoln Woods Trail and enter into the backcountry of the Pemigewasset Wilderness.
+The 45,000 acre Pemigewasset Wilderness is the largest designated wilderness area in the White Mountain National Forest.

 Happy image making..